Basketball basics

 Can you score 5 points in basketball?

-Five points can be scored in a single basketball possession.
-A player can get five points if they are fouled while shooting a three-pointer and hit the shot.
+In a single basketball possession, a player can score five points by getting fouled while shooting a three-pointer and making the shot.
 This is the only way to get five points in a row.

 What is the shot clock?